This post may contain affiliate links.

 Related post: Tipping in Costa Rica

-You also drive right past San Ramon on your way to Guanacaste, La Fortuna, or the Rio Celeste Area if you are leaving from San Jose or the airport.
+You also drive right past San Ramon on your way to Guanacaste, La Fortuna, or the Rio Celeste Area if you are leaving from San Jose.

 Most all of the food in San Ramon is very typical, with typical Costa Rican prices and service.
 Because of the large American population in San Ramon, as well as a University of Costa Rica campus, many people speak English.

 Related post: Saving Money In Costa Rican Restaurants

 Keep in mind that most restaurants in San Ramon are closed on Mondays, so if you are passing through on a Monday, some of these restaurants might not be open.

 I highly recommend you use the Waze app to find these restaurants, as Google maps in San Ramon is not always updated.
 Many of the downtown restaurants will require you to park a few blocks away and walk.

 Breakfast in Costa Rica can be enjoyed as a longer sit-down meal, or as a quick stop for coffee and bread at a bread shop.
 Typical breakfasts in town generally cost between $5-7 USD.

 Cafe Delicias is a breakfast spot that provides typical Costa Rican breakfast fare such as gallo pinto and homemade tortillas.
 It also is a bakery, so expect some amazing baked goods to go along with your meal.
 On Thursday mornings you’ll often find expats enjoying breakfast and swapping stories at a table in the corner.